 Hands down, the World’s BEST banana bread – I’ve eaten a lot of banana bread in my life, and none has ever been able to top this favorite family recipe!
-Sweet, moist, and with plenty of ripe banana flavor, it’s a classic comfort food that can served for breakfast or dessert.
+Sweet, cakey, and with plenty of ripe banana flavor, it’s a classic comfort food that can served for breakfast or dessert.
 Made with ancient grain Einkorn flour (but all purpose works fine too).

 I realize it’s a little bold to label something the World’s Best Banana Bread.
 And I’m sure your mom and your great aunt and that sweet lady from your church all make a wonderful banana bread.
 I’ve had plenty of good banana bread over the years too but, none has ever topped this super moist and sweet recipe.

 That said, this is really more like banana CAKE…and I happen to love cake. 🙂

 I adapted it from an old family recipe from one of my childhood friends.
 Everyone always agreed her mom’s banana bread was the best and, with a couple of additional tweeks, I think this version is even better!

 The ingredients in this recipe are also easily adaptable.
 Here are some variations I’ve tried and enjoyed over the years: